caracal-pipeline/caracal-docs/sphinx/manual/workers/transform/index.rst

 .. toctree::
    :maxdepth: 1

-Split, avg and/or calibrate data
+Split, average and/or calibrate the data.